Quantum Simulation of Dynamical Transition Rates in Open Quantum Systems: Appendix

 \subsection{Transition rate theory}

-In this section, we first review the classical transition rate theory based on \cite{ref:chandlerbook}, before introducing an analogous quantum formulation in Lindblad dynamics.
+We first review the classical transition rate theory based on \cite{chandlerbook}, before introducing an analogous quantum formulation in Lindblad dynamics.
 To define a transition between the ``states'', we first identify metastable subspaces \(A\) and \(B\) within the phase space of the system.
 We use characteristic functions to define the state functions for regions \(A\) and \(B\) as follows:

 If we consider the case of many non-interacting particles at equilibrium, the populations of states \( A \) and \( B \) fluctuate due to transitions between these states.
-Consequently, the transition dynamics can be described by the temporal correlation of the populations of states from $x_0$ to $x_t$ as follows:
+Consequently, the transition dynamics can be described by the temporal correlation of the states populations from point $x_0$ to point $x_t$ as follows:

 In this expression, \( \ev{\cdot}_{eq} \) represents the average over the equilibrium distribution of the initial state.